-Questions about May Calendar?
-Email author, Kayla Colgrove, MS, RD, Extension Educator
+Questions about July Calendar?
+Email author, Kayla Colgrove, MS, RD, Extension Educator (firstname.lastname@example.org)

 National Food Days